 The collection includes shelving units in various heights and configurations, some with seats draped like deckchairs inserted into their frames, as well as standing and hanging lamps and separate chairs and loungers.
 Responding to the theme of Future Primitives set by Interieur, the designers began with what they saw as primitive forms and basic material, and updated them for the future by combining different functions.
 The resulting objects are intended to be "timeless", they said.
 The designers selected materials they felt were strong and simple, such as tubular steel and leather.
 "We chose the materials because we think they are very pure," designer Fien Muller told Dezeen.
-Fresnel lenses make light curve in Arcades installation by Troika.
+See all our stories about furniture »See all our stories from Interieur 2012 » Fresnel lenses make light curve in Arcades installation by Troika.

+Above: photograph by Frederik Vercruysse.
 Julie Schenkelberg’s Domestic Object Installations.
 Julie Schenkelberg makes installations that look like domestic earthquakes.

 Her monumental pieces talk to us about the collective memory we share in objects and its inevitable disintegration.
 As most all domestic objects have some sort of function, their ubiquity–tables, chairs, lamps, plates, etc in every home– is a sign that our experience of the life is much more communal than individual, and likewise our memories.
 Julie takes the objects of our experience and compiles them into globs of memory, as they are probably situated in our own brains.

 But, like our own memories, she shows us these objects as broken and decaying in structures that look strong and sound but are, in the grand scheme of things, utterly tenuous.
 Her work is physical poetry at its best.
 Ivi - institute for comparative irrelevance "Cascao & Lady Maru.
 Wir trauern um unseren Freund und Genossen.

 For a country where nobody jaywalks and everybody is on time, all the time, I was curious to see how Germany would react to the inevitable grime and utter social chaos of a three-day music festival.
 It had been a good long while since my last Australian festival season, and I was beginning to yearn for that sweet, familiar stench of grass and mud and unidentifiable bodily fluids.
 As the excited chanting got louder and drunker, it seemed apparent that German’s are indeed familiar with the reckless abandon of the festival spirit.Lacking a car, my travelling compatriots and I trudged, sleeping bags and backpacks underarms, to our city’s main station.

-And indeed it was.
 RIBA President’s Medals Student Awards 2009.
 A project envisaging coastal defense towers that can be used as book depositories will be announced as one of the winners of the RIBA President's Medals Student Awards at a ceremony in London tonight.

 Black imagines the workplaces as a series of indoor gardens, where flowers sprout up between desks and pollen floats into the atmosphere through new openings in the existing glazed facades.
 The project has been nominated for the silver RIBA President’s Medal, which last year was awarded to Kibwe Tavares for his movie about robots rioting on the streets of south London.
-If you're interested in animations, see our series by Tavares and his colleagues at architectural image studio Factory Fifteen.
+Seeing is forgetting the name of the thing one sees.

+Auroville belongs to nobody in particular.
+Auroville belongs to nobody in particular.
 Cologne artist Simon Schubert creates intricate images of stately homes and palaces simply by folding plain white sheets of paper.